 Joseph of Arimathea has always been a shadowy figure among the well-known personages of the Bible.
 Mike Ford helps to dispel the shadows with this sketch of this disciple's life.

-Acts 5:32 says very clearly that God gives His Spirit to those who obey Him, yet some argue that keeping God's law is not necessary.
+Acts 5:32 declares that God gives His Spirit to those who obey Him, yet some argue that keeping God's law is not necessary.
 What is the truth?
-Earl Henn clarifies this contentious point.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.